abelk2/plextc/README.md

 Some Plex clients do not automatically pick the version of movies/episodes that is the most suitable for them.
 Instead, you're prompted to choose one.
 Every single time.

-This is a hacky solution that clears the original version when a version optimized by Plex appears.
+This is a hacky solution that replaces the original version with its optimized version when it appears at the expected location.
 So only the optimized version will exist.

 ## Behavior
 ### For movies
 The app will watch files in the base dir `${plextc.moviesRootDirectory}` matching the glob `**/Plex Versions/Optimized for TV/?*.{mkv,mp4,avi}` by default.
-If anything matching appears, it will clear all video files in the directory of the original movie (i.e. in the directory where `Plex Versions` resides).
+If anything matching appears, it will replace the first video in the directory of the original movie (i.e. in the directory where `Plex Versions` resides), and delete the rest of the video files.
+If nothing matches, it will just move the optimized movie to the mentioned directory without replacing anything.

 ### For series
 The app will watch files in the base dir `${plextc.seriesRootDirectory}` matching the glob `**/Plex Versions/Optimized for TV/S??E??.{mkv,mp4,avi}` by default.
-If anything matching appears, it will clear the file that contains the episode identifier (e.g. `S01E02`) in the directory of the original series
+If anything matching appears, it will replace the file that contains the episode identifier (e.g. `S01E02`) in the directory of the original series
-(i.e. in the directory where `Plex Versions` resides).
+(i.e. in the directory where `Plex Versions` resides) with the optimized version.
+If nothing matches, it will just move the optimized movie to the mentioned directory without replacing anything.

 ## Configuration
 | Config key                   | Required | Default          | Description                                                                      |